LAS VEGAS SHOOTING LAWSUIT

 Las Vegas Shooting Lawsuit

-Our attorneys at Morgan & Morgan are currently investigating claims surrounding this devastating incident.
+Our attorneys at Morgan & Morgan are investigating claims surrounding this devastating incident.
 Our firm has partnered with the law firm Panish Shea & Boyle LLP, which in April won a $160 million jury verdict for a man who suffered a traumatic brain injury after an encounter with security guards at the Cosmopolitan nightclub in Las Vegas.

 If you or a loved one were affected by the shooting, contact us today for a free, no-risk evaluation of your situation.